See also: DIY Campervan Mini Projects >>>

 ||||

-However, if you are considering a Lithium battery, with AC and DC chargers, and maybe an inverter, along with the various plugs and fittings, and vehicle installation, it may not be worth the effort (and cost) when compared to the simplicity and functionality of a Portable Power Station…. | ||||
+However, if you are considering purchasing a Lithium battery, with AC and DC chargers, and maybe an inverter, along with the various plugs and fittings required, plus vehicle installation, it may not be worth the effort (and cost) when compared to the simplicity and functionality of a Portable Power Station…. | ||||

 12V Power – Option B: | Portable power station (the easy option!) | |||

-If you are planning on a basic van setup, with a bed, a fridge and a portable water supply for weekends away, then a self-contained power station is without any doubt the easiest way to get up and running with a reliable 12V power supply.
 These power stations have become a more widely available option in recent times with the advent of affordable Lithium batteries and good quality power inverters.
 A portable power station provides a reliable 12V power supply for your fridge and other 12V accessories (lights, fan, etc), along with the option of 230V for small appliances (like a sandwich press) and USB charging points for all your portable devices – as well as all the required built-in infrastructure for re-charging the power station battery from the vehicle alternator, a 230V mains supply, or a solar panel – all contained in a single portable box.
 They can be used during the week for power on a worksite or in the back yard, then double up as a camping power supply on the weekends.
 Larger models can even run your domestic household appliances (eg – freezer) for short periods in the case of a power outage.
 The only decision to make is how big do you want to go (and how much money do you want to spend).

 |